-[†]Computer Science Department, University of British Columbia, Vancouver, BC V6T 1Z4, Canada (tbrochu@cs.ubc.ca, rbridson@cs.ubc.ca).
+[†]University of British Columbia (tbrochu@cs.ubc.ca)

+[‡]University of British Columbia (rbridson@cs.ubc.ca)

-Implicit surface functions are commonly used to represent dynamic surfaces because they easily handle topological changes, such as merging and pinching-off: No special effort is required.
-(Indeed, implicit methods become problematic if topological change is ruled out by the underlying dynamics.)
-These changes are notoriously hard to handle with explicit surfaces-meshes often become "tangled" if they are advected into a self-intersecting state or if "mesh surgery" introduces holes that must be remeshed, and it can then be difficult to reconstruct a consistent, intersection-free surface.
+hard to handle with explicit surfaces - meshes often become "tangled" if they are advected into a self-intersecting state or if "mesh surgery" introduces holes that must be remeshed, and it can then be difficult to reconstruct a consistent, intersection-free surface.

-Implicit methods, however, do suffer from drawbacks such as numerical dissipation and the inability to reliably capture detail near or below the resolution of the underlying grid.
-For example, numerical dissipation in level set methods smoothes out high curvature regions and can cause parts of the surface to vanish, even under rigid motion.
+Implicit methods, however, do suffer drawbacks such as numerical dissipation and the inability to reliably capture detail near or below the resolution of the underlying grid.
+For example, numerical dissipation in level set methods smooths out high curvature regions and can cause parts of the surface to vanish, even under rigid motion.
 In fact, very thin yet smooth (low curvature) surfaces require excessively refined grids to avoid this problem, for example.
-In addition, the user has no control to prevent topology change if the surface physics of the problem dictate a more subtle behavior.
-A further drawback of implicit surface tracking is that the extraction of an explicit surface from an implicit representation is still a nontrivial operation-many of the challenges that face explicit surface tracking methods also apply here-and thus the complexity is shifted from surface tracking to surface extraction.
+In addition, the user has no control to prevent topology change if the surface physics of the problem dictate a more subtle behaviour.
+A further drawback of implicit surface tracking is that the extraction of an explicit surface from an implicit representation is still a non-trivial operation-many of the challenges that face explicit surface tracking methods also apply here-and thus the complexity is shifted from surface tracking to surface extraction.

-In this paper, we present a framework for robustly handling topological changes in explicit surfaces in a step towards tractable explicit surface tracking that does not suffer from the drawbacks of an implicit method.
-We consider two-dimensional (2D) surfaces embedded in \mathbb{R}^3 , discretized as triangular meshes.
+In this paper, we present a framework for robustly handling topological changes in explicit surfaces, in a step towards tractable explicit surface tracking that does not suffer from the drawbacks of an implicit method.
+We consider two-dimensional surfaces embedded in \mathbb{R}^3 , discretized as triangular meshes.

-Our key idea is to require that every mesh operation should leave the mesh in a consistent, nonintersecting state-as opposed to attempting to recover such a state after the fact.
+Our key idea is to require that every mesh operation should leave the mesh in a consistent, non-intersecting state-as opposed to attempting to recover such a state after the fact.
 We thus first use robust collision detection methods to ensure we detect every possible violation.
-Once a collision is detected, we either roll back the operation if it is deemed noncritical and may be delayed to a subsequent time step when it may succeed, or minimally perturb mesh positions to guaranteeably avoid the problem (patterned after frictionless inelastic collision response in a physical contact problem).
+Once a collision is detected, we either roll back the operation if it is deemed non-critical and may be delayed to a subsequent time step when it may succeed, and otherwise minimally perturb mesh positions to guaranteeably avoid the problem (patterned after frictionless inelastic collision response in a physical contact problem).